 “This particular time in SL seems to be one of change for me and those I associate with,” she wrote in a post called Reboot.
 “I’ve seen friends completely ‘rebrand’ themselves, ditching a path they’ve embraced for years in favour of a new approach; one which they now find themselves relating more strongly to, and brings them back in touch with what feels right to them.”

 I’m going to take a guess that I’m one she’s talking about.
 Seren is one of my closest friends, and we’ve been living by each other at the Penny Lane sim coming up to 11 years now.
-Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path as friends, and even finding pleasure in similar music and aesthetics.
+Second Life has been changing, and while some have gone out of our lives, Seren and I are still traveling the virtual path as friends.

 I’ve also made a few new friends who I already like quite a bit, but since they are still so new in the grand scheme of things, I don’t want to jinx anything by naming them.